Zika vaccine race spurred by crisis and profit potential

 "We've got technologies, infrastructure, experience dealing with regulators in this field.
 All of that gives us a jumpstart," said Nick Jackson, head of research for Sanofi's vaccine unit.

-Another French vaccine maker, Valneva SE (VLS.PA), generated an inactivated Zika vaccine candidate using the same process as its already approved Japanese encephalitis vaccine.
+Another French vaccine maker, Valneva SE, generated an inactivated Zika vaccine candidate using the same process as its already approved Japanese encephalitis vaccine.

 GSK is working with NIAID on a new type of vaccine technology.
 Japan's Takeda also secured U.S. government funding to help develop a vaccine using killed Zika virus and plans to begin human testing in the second half of 2017.